- 5%Cash back on groceries

 - 1%Cash back on all other purchases

-Earn up to 5% cash back on groceries, 4% on recurring payments, and 3% on gas.
+Earn up to 5% cash back on everyday essentials, depending on the chosen rewards bundle.

 19.99%-29.99%